-Each new student should meet with the staff in the Academic Success Center prior to registering for classes.
-Returning students should meet with their assigned advisor each semester to be sure that they remain on track with their chosen program of study.
+Each new student with less than 30 earned semester hours should meet with an Academic Counselor in the Office of Student Success and Retention prior to registering for classes.
+Returning students with 30 or more earned semester hours should meet with their assigned advisor each semester to be sure that they remain on track with their chosen program of study.
 Students should follow the programs of study outlined in the catalog, complete courses in the proper sequence, and take infrequently offered courses when they are scheduled.